omwei-org/omwei-eabc/profiles/ega-sif-v1.md

         ▼

 Execution Domain

+        │

+        ▼

+Execution Attestation (EAtt)
 ```

 The architecture creates an explicit transition point between authorization intent and externally committed execution.
+The Commit Gate's output is emitted as an **Execution Attestation (EAtt)**, the same evidentiary artifact defined in the whitepaper (Section 9) — see Section 6 below for its evidence mapping.

 ---